 OverviewThis picture shows the forearm of a person with a chronic inflammatory disease known as dermatitis herpetiformis.
 It produces red, raised (papular), small or large blisters (vesicles or bullae) that burn and itch intensely.
-Dermatitis herpetiformis develops suddenly, lasts for weeks to months, and may be associated with digestive diseases (such as Celiac disease).
+Dermatitis herpetiformis develops suddenly, lasts for weeks to months, and may be associated with digestive diseases such as celiac disease.

 Updated by: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.